1880s in Western fashion: Outerwear

 Riding habits had become a "uniform" of matching jacket and skirt worn with a high-collared shirt or chemisette, with a top hat and veil.
 They were worn without bustles, but the cut of the jacket followed the silhouette of the day.

 In contrast, hunting costumes were far more fashionably styled, with draped ankle-length skirts worn with boots or gaiters.

 Tailored costumes consisting of a long jacket and skirt were worn for travel or walking; these were worn with the bustle and a small hat or bonnet.
 Travelers wore long coats like dusters to protect their clothes from dirt, rain, and soot.

-Aesthetic dress
+Artistic dress

-Artistic or Aesthetic dress remained an undercurrent in Bohemian circles throughout the 1880s.
+Artistic dress remained an undercurrent in Bohemian circles throughout the 1880s.
 In reaction to the heavy drapery and rigid corseting of mainstream Paris fashion, aesthetic dress focused on beautiful fabrics made up simply, sometimes loosely fitted or with a belt at the waist.
 Aesthetic ideas influenced the tea gown, a frothy confection increasingly worn in the home, even to receive visitors.